Lower Back Pain And Blood In Stool: Causes Simplified (Dr. Farahat)

 Diverticular disease or diverticulitis commonly cause left lower abdominal pain, which also can radiate to your Back.

-It is uncommon for the diverticular disease to cause pain in your lower back exclusively.
+It is uncommon for diverticular disease to exclusively cause pain in your lower back.

 How to suspect:

-- Left lower quadrant pain. (most common site), but it can occur at any part of your abdomen & Back.
+- Left lower quadrant pain. (most common site), but it can occur in any part of your abdomen & Back.

 - Fever may occur.